Information about the Review Council

 The Justices of the Peace Review Council is a Council established by the Province of Ontario under the Justices of the Peace Act.
 The Review Council has a mandate to receive and investigate complaints against justices of the peace, review and approve standards of conduct, deal with the continuing education plan and decide whether a justice of the peace may engage in other remunerative work.
 The Review Council is made up of judges, justices of the peace, a member of the Law Society of Ontario, and four community representatives.
 The Review Council does not have the power to interfere with or change a decision made by a justice of the peace.
 Only an appeal court can do that.

-Further to s.
-13(1) of the Justices of the Peace Act, on December 7, 2007, the Review Council approved the Principles of Judicial Office for Justices of the Peace of the Ontario Court of Justice.
+The Principles of Judicial Office set out the standards of conduct that govern the conduct of justices of the peace of the Ontario Court of Justice.
 In addition, in 2023, the Associate Chief Justice Co-ordinator of Justices of the Peace proposed to the Justices of the Peace Review Council that the Canadian Judicial Council's Ethical Principles for Judges (2021) form part of the ethical standards governing the conduct of justices of the peace.
 The Review Council agreed and they form part of the ethical standards governing the conduct of justices of the peace of the Ontario Court of Justice.

 What can I complain to the Review Council about?